tensorflow/tensorflow/tensorflow/lite/micro/CONTRIBUTING.md

 ## During the PR review

 1. Do not change the git version history.
-Always merge upstream/master, ***do not rebase*** and no force-pushes please.
+     * Always merge upstream/master (***do not rebase***) and no force-pushes please.
+     * Having an extra merge commit it ok as the github review tool handles that gracefully.

     Assuming that you forked tensorflow and added a remote called upstream with: